fedorovaea18/RecipesApp/README.md

 # **RecipesApp**

-An Android application for viewing cooking recipes by category, viewing detailed recipe information (ingredients and cooking method) and managing a list of favorite recipes based on Figma layouts.
+The client-server Android-application for viewing cooking recipes by category, viewing detailed recipe information (ingredients and cooking method) and managing a list of favorite recipes based on Figma layouts.

 ## **Start**
 1. Clone the repository